QubicBay/qubicbay-docs/docs/explore/list-nfts.md

 Before listing your NFT, ensure you have:
 - A connected wallet with your NFTs
-- Sufficient funds for gas fees
+- Sufficient funds for gas fees (if applicable)
-- Your NFT metadata and artwork ready

 ## Step-by-Step Guide